Kabbalah – origin, meaning, and controversy

 (3) Derash דְרָשׁ “search”: The text is searched for peculiarities that are regarded as hinting at a deeper truth than that conveyed by its Remez.

 (4) Sod סוֹד “hidden”: the inner, esoteric meaning of the text.
 Sod is the deepest level of studying and interpretation of the Tanak.
 This deep level of interpretation is the hidden, secret or mystic meaning of the text.
 Sod often involves turning the Hebrew letters of a word to their numbers (Gematria) and seeking connection with other words or phrases with the same number in order to reveal a hidden meaning.
-The Sod level of Kabbalah uses the Bible code as an instrument for searching the truth (see below).
-The best example of Sod is found in Rev 13:18 concerning the number of the name of the beast, 666.
+The Sod level of Kabbalah uses the Bible code and Gematria as instruments for searching the deep truth.

 For instance, when the Creation is read through the prism of Kabbalah, it reveals not only the mysteries about the Creation but also about the Creator Himself, the nature of Adam and Chavah, the Garden of Eden, גַּן gad עֵדֶן eden, the tree of knowledge of good and evil, and the tree of life.
 Some examples of esoteric experience and evidence of mystical levels in the Tanak are: Ya’akov’s vision of the ladder to heaven, Mosheh’s encounter with the burning bush, the parting of Red Sea, the Creator’s revelation on Mount Sinai, Ezekiel’s vision in Chapter 1, Isaiah’s vision in Chapter 6.
-The best example of Kabbalistic interpretation in the Apostolic Writings is in the Gospel according to Yochanan, as we read,

-However, in their search for a deeper and hidden meanings of the texts of the Torah and Tanach the Kabbalists might have gone too far.
-Along with its positive intention to find the absolute truth, Kabbalah often comes along with some controversial “interpretations” that go as far as “reincarnation”.
-Reincarnation, according to Kabbalah, is the transmigration of the soul after death in the so-called Gilgul neshamot “cycles of the soul”: a rebirth of the soul in a new body over and over again.
+Kabbalah is often referred to as the “soul” of the Torah, which teaches the deepest insights for more knowledge of the Creator, His interaction with the world, and the purpose of Creation.
+On the controversial side of Kabbalah is reincarnation.
+Reincarnation, according to Kabbalah, is the transmigration of the soul after death in the so-called in Hebrew Gilgul neshamot, “cycles of the soul”: a rebirth of the soul in a new body over and over again.
 In the Hindu or Buddhist religion, reincarnation is that a person may be reborn successively into one of five classes of living beings (god or human or animal or hungry ghost or denizen of Hell) depending on the person’s own actions.
 The Kabbalah’s concept of reincarnation is not to be confused with the reincarnation of those religions.
 The concept of reincarnation does not appear overtly in the Hebrew Scripture or classic rabbinic literature and was rejected by various medieval Jewish philosophers.
 However, Kabbalah stands as it has become central to the Judaism and Jewish culture.

 Navah